helbnt/jekyll-now/_posts/2020-09-12-the-state-of-shad.md

 ---
 It’s 7:53am on a Saturday morning.
 I’ve been up since 5:16.
 Woke up to the sound of the cat barfing.
 Which seems like an apt simile for 2020.

-On March 12th, which was a Thursday, I arrived at work and started my morning routine; put my lunch in the fridge, pour some coffee out of my thermos, setup the laptop, and launch the necessary programs I typically use during the day.
+On March 12th, which was a Thursday, I arrived at work and started my morning routine; put my lunch in the fridge, poured some coffee out of my thermos, setup the laptop, and launch the necessary programs I typically use during the day.
 Opening my inbox, I saw an email from HR stating the growing concerns about COVID-19.
-They asked that every work from home until the following Friday.
+They asked that everyone work from home until the following Friday.
 I remember thinking “sweet... work from home for a whole week!”

 What a naive thought that was.